GeoscienceAustralia/ptha/R/examples/austptha_template/README.md

 ./SOURCE_ZONES contains unit source initial conditions and tsunami runs for every source-zone.
 This is the bulk of our modelling results.

+./EVENT_RATES contains code to compute the rate of earthquakes on each source-zone, the tsunami wave height exceedance rates at each hazard point, etc.